starnowski/posmulten/README.md

 ## How posmulten helps to implement shared schema strategy?
 ### Setting RLS policy

+Posmolten use [row security policy](https://www.postgresql.org/docs/9.6/ddl-rowsecurity.html) mechanism to handle tenant data isolation.
+Creates policy for all operations (syntax "ALL" applies to SQL commands like INSERT, SELECT, UPDATE, DELETE) and [specific user](#setting-default-database-user-for-rls-policy).

+`
+CREATE POLICY posts_table_rls_policy ON posts
+FOR ALL
+TO "postgresql-core-owner"
+USING (tenant_has_authorities(tenant_id, 'ALL', 'USING', 'posts', 'public')) WITH CHECK (tenant_has_authorities(tenant_id, 'ALL', 'WITH_CHECK', 'posts', 'public'));
+`

 TODO

 ### Adding constraints for foreign key columns